davidzech/NotesApp/README.md

-# Web Dev Tutorial
+# NotesApp

-We are going to create a basic web application with:
+We are going to create a basic notes web application with:

 - Angularjs (v1) for the frontned
 - Bootstrap for a nice UI theme